01 of 20

 What constitutes "beautiful" is really up to the eye of the beholder.
-But in general, a sense of balance, plenty of light, design elements like contrasting lines and different tile patters and well-chosen accessories all contribute to beautiful shower spaces.
+But in general, a sense of balance, plenty of light, design elements like contrasting lines and different tile patterns, and well-chosen accessories all contribute to beautiful shower spaces....

-Ha...ve a look at these inspiring, beautiful shower designs that show you all the amazing possibilities of this underestimated space.Continue to 2 of 20 below.
+Have a look at these inspiring, beautiful shower designs that demonstrate the amazing possibilities of this underestimated space.Continue to 2 of 20 below.

 02 of 20